facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

 2. Community Impact Investment

-Community Impact Investment involves investing in organizations or initiatives that have specific, measurable, and beneficial impacts on local communities – such as providing affordable housing, creating job and business-formation opportunities, and supporting small farmers.
+Community Impact Investment allows you to invest in organizations or initiatives that have specific, measurable, and beneficial impacts in the local community – such as providing affordable housing, creating job and business-formation opportunities, and supporting small farmers.

-This type of investment is typically made through a Community Development Financial Institution (CDFI) which serves as an intermediary, conducting the initial research and due diligence, then allocating capital as the investor may direct.
+This type of investment is typically made through a Community Development Financial Institution (CDFI) which serves as an intermediary, conducting the initial research and due diligence, then allocating capital as you may direct.

 The revolutionary idea of "micro-credit" lending was created in Bangladesh by Muhammad Yunus, who in 2006 received a Nobel Peace Prize for this ground-breaking innovation.

-A CDFI acts as a revolving loan fund, making loans in their respective communities (whether here or overseas) that focus on providing needed capital and banking services to groups that are traditionally underserved, if not outright excluded – groups such as women, minorities, and the poor.
+A CDFI acts as a revolving loan fund, making loans in their respective communities (whether here or overseas) that focus on providing needed capital and necessary banking services to groups – such as women, minorities, and the poor – who are traditionally underserved, if not outright excluded.

-When a CDFI investment matures and is repaid, investors can withdraw funds for other purposes or reinvest back into the community impact system, which keeps the revolving flow of funds going.
+When a CDFI investment matures and you are repaid, you can withdraw funds for other purposes or reinvest back into the community impact system, which keeps the revolving flow of funds going.

-Community impact investing is a way for you to use wealth in support of values-aligned initiatives that have a direct, tangible impact in neighborhoods and on the ground – in the communities you care most about.
+Community impact investing is a way your wealth can support a range of values-aligned initiatives that have a direct, tangible impact in neighborhoods and on the ground – in the places you care most about.

 3. Shareholder Engagement & Policy Work